Tag Archives: 1986

 Ditzitel, a Dutch videotex service that was scheduled to launch in 1986 but never did.
 Full soothing video ad here.

-Girotel, a videotex banking service for old white men, running on the Dutch Viditel network from 1986.
+Girotel, a videotex banking service for old white men, running on the Dutch Viditel network.
 Most images from here.

 teletextart: